JBShady/COD5-Remastered/README.md

 * Triggers behave consistently in terms of being disabled when a player is throwing a grenade or doing an otherwise invalid action when attempting to interact
 * All HUD icons disappear when the player dies for the game over screen
 * Controller Mode setting switches hints to use Xbox gamepad icons for hintstrings and the D-pad so that players can enjoy a more immersive controller experience.
 Patches are available to change the look/use PlayStation style icons
+* Loading screens no longer show the mouse cursor and "click to start" hints while Controller Mode is enabled
 * (T4M) Pressing tab in solo now shows the zombie scoreboard

+### Teleporters
+* Fixed lack of threading causing teleporters to sometimes be stuck during Samantha dog attacks
+* Fixed Samantha talking multiple times after a teleport if there was both no powerup and a dog attack
+* Teleporters only stop working if there is a cooldown active

 ### Menu
 * Start game button added for quick solo play